IHE/ITI.PCF/README.md

 1. The draft ietf specification we point at is 01, yet the latest is 08 https://datatracker.ietf.org/doc/html/draft-ietf-oauth-v2-1-08 -- opened an [issue 88 on IUA](https://github.com/IHE/ITI.IUA/issues/88)
 1. The draft for JWT Access TOken is old - https://datatracker.ietf.org/doc/html/draft-ietf-oauth-access-token-jwt-10. opened [issue 89 on IUA](https://github.com/IHE/ITI.IUA/issues/89)
-2. Should the ITI-110 include requirements to record Provenance on Create, Update, and Delete in addition to AuditEvent?

 ### In development

-- prototyped ITI-108.
-Tried to not replicate any of ITI-71, but rather reference it and indicate the deviations.
-Have many TODO questions in the transaction narrative to discuss.
-- prototype ITI-109
-- prototype ITI-110
+- prototype ITI-110.
+It includes messages for all of http CRUDS, starting with search as that is the only thing we profile.
+Do we need to be so expressive fo the CRUD, or can we just refer to the http section in more general terms?
+  - Should the ITI-110 include requirements to record Provenance on Create, Update, and Delete in addition to AuditEvent? (this would justify full CRUDS in 110 transaction)
 - add an inline example of data tagged in the SLS section
+- The enforcement side of the PCF has simplified and become more reliant on IUA than before.
+As I worked on the 108 and 109 transactions it became very clear that replicating these transactions was not helpful.
+The needed part in PCF was clear language about the manditory grouping, and functional invocations.
+  - The IUA transactions will carry additional oAuth extensions based on the PCF decision.
+This oAuth extension is the work of the PCF text.
+I have not determined where this would go.
+It is somewhat an IUA content profile, but that seems harder for the reader.
+It could be edits to the IUA transactions.
+Or it could be requirements in Volume 1 on the actor.

 ### Decided